 - Harlow’s Casino Resort & Spa in Greenville, MS

 Players can be given the option to credit the kiosk with funds from their online account by swiping their membership card.
 This feature is dependent upon state regulations and is not currently permitted in New Jersey or Mississippi.
 The option may be available in the future or in new states.

 International Game Technology (IGT)

-IGT provides betting kiosks for FanDuel Sportsbook in New Jersey.
+IGT provides betting kiosks for FanDuel Sportsbook in New Jersey and other states.
 They also debuted a smaller kiosk in Las Vegas that allows casinos and bars to deliver a sportsbook in a box to betting fans.